Cross-dressing: War

-Sometimes gender disguise is for war/militaristic situations.
+Sometimes gender disguise is used in war or militaristic situations.

 Joan of Arc

 Born c.
-1412, St Joan of Arc or the Maid of Orleans is one of the oldest examples of gender disguise.
+1412, St Joan of Arc, or the Maid of Orleans, is one of the oldest examples of gender disguise.
 At 13, after receiving a revelation that she was supposed to lead the French to victory over the English in the 100 years war, Joan donned the clothing of a male soldier in the French army.
-Joan was able to convince King Charles the VIII to allow her to take the lead of some of the French armies in order to help him get his crown back.
+Joan was able to convince King Charles VII to allow her to take the lead of some of the French armies in order to help him get his crown back.
 Ultimately, Joan of Arc was successful in claiming victory over the English but was captured in 1430 and found guilty of heresy, leading to her execution in 1431.
 The impact of her actions was seen even after Joan's death.
 During the suffragette movement, Joan of Arc was used as an inspiration for the movement, particularly in Britain where many used her actions as fuel for their fight for political reform.

 Deborah Sampson

-Born in 1760 in Plympton, Massachusetts, Deborah Sampson was the first female soldier in the US Army.
-The only woman in the Revolution to receive a full military pension, at age 18 Deborah took the name "Robert Shirtleff" and enlisted in revolutionary forces.
+Born in 1760 in Plympton, Massachusetts, Deborah Sampson was the first female soldier in the U.S. Army.
+The only woman in the American War of Independence to receive a full military pension, at age 18 Deborah took the name "Robert Shirtleff" and enlisted in revolutionary forces.
 In her capacity as a soldier, she was very successful, being named captain and leading an infantry in the capture of 15 enemy soldiers among other things.
 One and a half years into service, her true sex was revealed when she had to receive medical care.
 Following an honorable discharge, Deborah petitioned congress for her full pay that was withheld on the grounds of being an "invalid soldier" and eventually received it.
 She died in 1827 at age 66.
 Even after her death, Deborah Sampson continues to be a "hero of the American Revolution".
 In 2019, a diary from corporal Abner Weston shares about Deborah Sampson's previously unknown first attempt to enlist in the Continental Army.

+Others

-These women are just a few among many who have disguised themselves as men in order to be able to fight in many different wars.
-Others who have used gender disguise for this purpose include Kit Kavanaugh/Christian Davies, Hannah Snell, Sarah Emma Edmonds, Frances Clayton, Dorothy Lawrence, Zoya Smirnow, and Brita Olofsdotter.
+Kit Kavanaugh/Christian Davies, Hannah Snell, Sarah Emma Edmonds, Frances Clayton, Dorothy Lawrence, Zoya Smirnow and Brita Olofsdotter.